 We believe that achieving recognition of your courses is essential, as it gives confirmation of your professional standing to both your peers and your students and gives your organisation a voice in the future of our profession.

-We accredit courses that meet our Training Standards and provide full, mainstream counselling training that equips graduates to work with adult clients who present with a range of commonly encountered issues.
+We accredit courses that meet our Training Standards and provide core practitioner training in counselling and/or psychotherapy, equipping graduates to work with adult clients who present with a range of commonly encountered issues.
 This training would be based on face to face, as opposed to online, tuition.
 We also recognise other courses and can offer Quality Checked recognition for individual workshops, shorter foundation courses or distance learning courses or Advanced Specialist training status for courses that are intended to support qualified counselling practitioners to develop their knowledge and training in specialised areas of work.

 This version of our training standards is in effect for all courses commencing on or after 1 September 2018.
 For students and graduates applying for membership or registration from courses which commenced before this date, the standards under which you would be assessed for membership or registration may vary from those published on this website.